Canada-Argentina relations

 Bilateral relations

 Canada and Argentina have enjoyed uninterrupted diplomatic relations since 1940.
-Canada and Argentina enjoy a multifaceted relationship, built on a commitment to multilateralism and share similar perspectives on many global issues, including peacekeeping, nuclear non-proliferation, human rights, the environment, strengthening democracy and combatting terrorism.
-Canada and Argentina enjoy close relations in areas of common interest, such as human rights within the United Nations and the Organization of American States.
+In 2025, Canada and Argentina will celebrate 85 years of diplomatic relations.
+Canada and Argentina enjoy a close and multifaceted relationship, and share similar perspectives on global issues, including peacekeeping, nuclear non-proliferation, regional security, sustainable mining and combatting terrorism.

 In Argentina, Canada is represented by the Embassy of Canada to Argentina and Paraguay, in Buenos Aires, and also maintains a Visa Application Centre to facilitate visa applications for residents of Argentina.
 In Canada, Argentina is represented by the Embassy of the Argentine Republic in Ottawa, and also maintains consulates in Vancouver, Toronto and Montréal.